 Food is always the best motivator, so use anything you have handy to convince the dog you are a friend.

 Once you have secured the dog in your car, home, or yard, check for identification on the collar.

-If there is a phone number on the collar, call the owner right away.
+Call the owner immediately if there is a phone number on the collar.

-If there is not a number, or you are unable to reach the owner, use the following steps to help reunite the dog with its owner.
+If there is no number or you are unable to reach the owner, use the following steps to reunite the dog with its owner.

 Take a clear picture of the dog, but remove any collar the dog is wearing.

 If the dog is not wearing a collar, make sure the sex of the dog or some other identifying feature is not visible in the picture.

 Post a picture of the dog on your local lost and found pet pages on social media.

 List the dog on local neighborhood apps like NextDoor.

 Use lost and found pet apps such as PawBoost, Finding Rover, or Shadow.